 We want to hear from you – that’s why we’ve made it so simple to get in touch.
 We welcome comments on your Caledonian Sleeper experience via our contact form.

-Appeal To Rail Ombudsman
+Appeal to Rail Ombudsman

 If you’re not happy in any way, we’ll take your comments or complaints very seriously and do everything we can to make things right.
-We aim to resolve all complaints to your satisfaction, quickly and effectively, without the need for involvement for third parties.
+We aim to resolve all complaints to your satisfaction, quickly and effectively, without the need for involvement of third parties.

 If you are not happy with the response you have received from us, you can appeal to the Rail Ombudsman.